Trouble brewing in South Korea's plastic surgery paradise

 South Korea is home to more than 4,000 plastic surgery clinics and has the world's highest rate of cosmetic procedures - 13 for every 1,000 people in a population of 49 million - according to government data.

-The boom is gaining steam, fueled by tourism, with the number of visiting Chinese patients tripling between 2011 and 2013, government data shows.
+The boom is gaining steam, fuelled by tourism, with the number of visiting Chinese patients tripling between 2011 and 2013, government data shows.

 "Advertising too much has made people think surgeries are a commodity.
 People now think plastic surgeries are like buying stuff somewhere," said Cha, who has performed plastic surgeries for more than two decades.